edgarsvalkovskis/READ-ME/Class-01.md

+### Markdown Notes
-Markdown can be used for everything.
+- Markdown can be used for everything.
   People use it to create websites, documents, notes, books, presentations, email messages, and technical documentation.